feincms/feincms/docs/page.rst

 You need to create some content models too.
 No models are created by default, because there is no possibility to unregister models.
-A sane default might be to create :class:`~feincms.content.image.models.ImageContent` and :class:`~feincms.content.richtext.models.RichTextContent` models; you can do this by adding the following lines somewhere into your project, for example in a ``models.py`` file that will be processed anyway::
+A sane default might be to create :class:`~feincms.content.medialibrary.models.MediaFileContent` and :class:`~feincms.content.richtext.models.RichTextContent` models; you can do this by adding the following lines somewhere into your project, for example in a ``models.py`` file that will be processed anyway::